SethHibpshman/IoT-Retrofit_OmniBreeze-DC2018/README.md

 ## What Is This?

 The OmniBreeze DC2018 is a 40" tower fan sold at Costco.
-Out of the box it has no smart home capability - just a physical remote and a control panel.
-This project gives it full Home Assistant integration with real-time state feedback, voice control, and a custom OLED display, all without modifying the fan's original electronics.
+Out of the box it has no smart home capability, only a physical remote and control panel.
+This project adds full Home Assistant integration with real-time state feedback, voice control, and a custom OLED display without modifying the fan's original electronics.

-This is not just a "send an IR command and hope for the best" project.
-The fan's actual state - speed, breeze mode, timer - is read back in real time using light-dependent resistors (LDRs) placed against the fan's own indicator LEDs.
-What Home Assistant shows always reflects what the fan is actually doing, regardless of whether it was controlled by HA, the physical buttons, or the original remote.
+Unlike most IR integrations, this project reads the fan's actual state and reports it back to Home Assistant.
+Speed, breeze mode, and timer status are monitored in real time using light-dependent resistors (LDRs) positioned over the fan's indicator LEDs.
+Home Assistant always reflects the fan's current state, whether it was changed from Home Assistant, the physical control panel, or the original remote.

 ---